Kansas City Chiefs: Buffalo Bills

+At the end of the 2024–25 season, Buffalo leads the series 30–26–1, but Kansas City leads the playoff series 5–2.
+Of the seven playoff meetings the teams have contested, four were AFL/AFC championship games.

+Retired

+Missouri Governor's Cup: St. Louis Cardinals/St. Louis Rams

+The Chiefs established cross-state rivalries with NFL teams in St. Louis, Missouri, with a trophy being awarded to the winner of each game.
+From 1960 to 1988, the Chiefs played the St. Louis Cardinals before they moved to Arizona.
+The series found new life from 1995 to 2015, when the Rams played in St. Louis, ending upon the team's return to Los Angeles in 2016.
+The Chiefs and Los Angeles Rams played each other in 2018, a matchup that was the third-highest scoring of all time and is hailed by many as one of the greatest in league history.
+As of the 2023 season, the Chiefs lead the all-time series 8–5.

 Mascots and cheerleaders

 The Chiefs' first mascot was Warpaint, a nickname given to several breeds of pinto horse.
 Warpaint served as the team's mascot from 1963 to 1988.
 The first Warpaint (born in 1955, died in 1992) was ridden bareback by rider Bob Johnson who wore a full Native American headdress.
-Warpaint circled the field at the beginning of each Chiefs home game and performed victory laps following each Chiefs touchdown.
+Warpaint circled the field at the beginning of each Chiefs home game and performed victory laps after each Chiefs touchdown.
 On September 20, 2009, a new Warpaint horse was unveiled at the Chiefs' home opener.
 Warpaint was ridden by a cheerleader in its return.
 The Chiefs again retired Warpaint in 2021 as a part of their commitment to stop the use of Native American imagery.

 In the mid-1980s, the Chiefs featured a short-lived unnamed "Indian man" mascot which was later scrapped in 1988.
 Since 1989 the cartoon-like K. C. Wolf, portrayed by Dan Meers in a wolf costume, has served as the team's mascot.
 The mascot was named after the Chiefs' "Wolfpack", a group of rabid fans from the team's days at Municipal Stadium.
 K. C. Wolf is one of the most popular NFL mascots and was the league's first mascot inducted into the Mascot Hall of Fame in 2006.

 The Chiefs have employed a cheerleading squad since the team's inception in 1960.
 In the team's early days, the all-female squad was referred to as the Chiefettes.
 In addition to the Cheerleaders, in the early 1970s, there was also a dance/drill team that performed for pre-game and halftime.
 From 1986 to 1992, the cheerleader squad featured a mix of men and women.
 From 1993 to 2019, the all-female squad has been known as the Chiefs Cheerleaders, and in 2020, one male joined the team.